StackExchange/dnscontrol/docs/opinions.md

 write a PR, but not everyone has access to the credentials.

-# Opinion #2: Non-experts should be able to safely make DNS changes.
+# Opinion #2: Non-experts should be able to safely make DNS changes

 The goal of DNSControl is to create a system that is set up by DNS experts like you, but updates and changes can be made by your